-What Are the Advantages and Disadvantages of Permanent and Washable Filters?
+Advantages and Disadvantages of Permanent and Washable Filters

 When you discover what the cost-saving advantage is to have an air purifier with a washable or permanent filter, you may wonder why anyone would ever buy a device that doesn’t include one of these features.

 While an air purifier with a reusable filter may seem like the most logical buying choice, there are some disadvantages in air cleaners that use this type of technology.